 Instant Pot Mexican Beans

-Instant Pot Mexican Beans are easy and delicious for a meatless dish, but don’t skip the Avocado, Tomato, and Poblano Salsa to go with these tasty beans!
+Instant Pot Mexican Beans are easy and delicious for a meatless dish, and don’t skip the Avocado, Tomato, and Poblano Salsa to go with these tasty beans!

-I don’t beans that regularly, but if I could only have one type of beans for a carb splurge I’d choose creamy and delicious pinto beans.
+I don’t eat beans that often, but if I was going to eat some beans for a carb splurge I’d choose creamy and delicious pinto beans.
 In the past I’ve loved them in Pressure Cooker Refried Beans and my brother Rand’s favorite Pinto Bean Salad with Avocado and Tomatoes, and this recipe for Instant Pot Mexican Beans is another one of those pinto bean recipes that’s really a wow.

-I made these originally in my Cuisinart Electric Pressure Cooker (affiliate link) for a while now I’ve wanted to upgrade the photos for my readers who do enjoy beans.
+I made these originally in my Cuisinart Electric Pressure Cooker (affiliate link) for quite a while now I’ve wanted to upgrade the photos for my readers who do enjoy beans.
 And when I made them again recently in the Instant Pot (affiliate link) with my great cooking assistant (and niece) Kara, we not only updated the photos but also created an easier version of this recipe that’s just as good.

 This recipe cooks dried (unsoaked) beans in the Instant Pot first until they’re nearly soft and then finishes the beans with a mixture that includes chopped onion, Poblano chile, red bell pepper, green bell pepper, and plenty of tasty spices.
-The original recipe sauteed those ingredients together in a pan on the stove before adding them to the Instant Pot, but Kara convinced me that everyone who loves the Instant Pot doesn’t want to have to partly cook things in a pan.
+The original recipe cooked those ingredients together in a pan on the stove before adding them to the Instant Pot, but Kara convinced me that everyone who loves the Instant Pot doesn’t want to have to partly cook things in a pan.
 So we changed the cooking times slightly so all those flavorings are just added to the Instant Pot and cooked with the beans.

 Of course, I think it’s the addition of Avocado, Tomato, and Poblano Salsa that really puts these beans over the top.
 But if that’s just not happening at your house, the beans would also be amazing topped with a purchased guacamole or even just some cheese and sour cream.
 I know beans aren’t a winner for some of my readers, but if you do enjoy them I think you’ll like this recipe!